knadh/listmonk-site/docs/docs/installation.md

 ## Binary
 - Download the [latest release](https://github.com/knadh/listmonk/releases) and extract the listmonk binary.
 - `./listmonk --new-config` to generate config.toml.
 Then, edit the file.
-- `./listmonk --install` to setup the Postgres DB (or `--upgrade` to upgrade an existing DB.
-Upgrades are idempotent and running them multiple times have no side effects).
+- `./listmonk --install` to setup the Postgres DB.
 - Run `./listmonk` and visit `http://localhost:9000`.

 ## Docker